damaratix/sans-holiday-hack-2021/sources/prechallenge8.md

 $ cat /var/log/hohono.log | grep -ivE "success|Valid" > badactions
 ```

-we extract all the "bad" action strings in badactions.log, and they are just 4:
+We extract all the "bad" action strings in badactions.log, and they are just 4:
 ```
 Login from <HOST> rejected due to unknown user name Failed login from <HOST> for ...